CLI Authentication

 Security considerations

 Keychain encryption.
-On macOS, the refresh token is stored in the macOS Keychain, encrypted with your login password.
-On Windows, it uses Credential Manager.
-On Linux, it uses the Secret Service API (typically backed by GNOME Keyring or KWallet).
+On macOS, tokens use macOS Keychain (encrypted with your login password).
+On Windows, Credential Manager.
+On Linux, Secret Service API (GNOME Keyring or KWallet).

 | Symptom | Cause | Solution |